-White – The exterior husk, the layer of bran, and the starchy center is removed from white rice during the milling process.
-It may have less nutrients, but the advantage it has over brown rice is its capacity to be longer, and its ability to cook faster.
+White – The exterior husk, the layer of bran, and the starchy center are removed from white rice during the milling process.
+It may have fewer nutrients, but the advantage it has over brown rice is its capacity to be longer, and its ability to cook faster.

 Brown – With only the removal of its outer husk, brown rice is less processed than white rice.
 Like white rice, they both come in sizes long, medium, and short grains.

 Black – When cooked, black rice turns purple.
 It is rich in fiber, vitamins, iron, and antioxidants.